 If there are no assessors in your immediate area, Greenhounds suggest contacting an assessor who may be willing to travel.

-A greyhound must wear its Greenhound collar at all times while out in public if they are not wearing a muzzle.
+A greyhound must wear its Greenhound collar at all times while in a designated off-leash dog area if they are not wearing a muzzle.
 Fines do apply.
-In off- lead dogs parks, Greenhounds strongly recommend that a muzzle is still utilized unless on a leash, regardless whether your Greyhound is wearing its Greenhounds collar or not.

 In private areas such as a home or backyard, a greyhound is not required to wear a Greenhound collar or a muzzle.